4 Things to Consider When Choosing a School Bus

 Most importantly, when we stepped onto the bus, it didn’t feel right.
 In no way did it feel like our Oliver (the predetermined personification for our bus).

-The bus was super cheap at just $2,500 and all the paperwork was already completed, just waiting for our signatures and a check.
+The bus was super cheap at just $2,500 and all the paperwork was completed, waiting for our signatures and a check.
 It could maybe be okay, but we weren’t even sure if it would make it home.
 Neither was the mechanic.

 While Tawny and I are notoriously and unapologetically impulsive, we are not stupid.
 We left empty-handed, slightly disheartened but thankful we didn’t commit to what would certainly have become a money pit.